nolanwinsman/nvim/docs/setup.md

 :Mason
 ```

 Here are the list of Mason packages I use.
+They're not all actively used as a switch back and forth between formatters/lsps sometimes

 - black
+- ruff
 - clangd
 - gofumpt
 - gopls